 Are Kitchen Islands Really That Great?
 We Asked an Expert

-Kitchen decor trends come and go, but today’s ideal kitchen has a very specific look to it, whether it’s a farmhouse kitchen or an ultra-modern one: Stainless steel appliances, marble countertops, and, of course, some good kitchen island ideas.
-Some trends come and go, sure, but kitchen islands seem to be the trend that just won’t quit.
+Kitchen trends come and go, but today's ideal kitchen has a very specific look to it, whether it's a farmhouse kitchen or an ultra-modern one: stainless steel appliances, stone countertops, and, of course, a kitchen island with storage and seating.
+Kitchen islands seem to be the trend that just won't quit.
 Or will it?
+Is it possible that kitchen islands are ruining America's kitchens instead of improving them?

 "We see thousands of kitchen renovations at Sweeten, and an island is often on the 'must-have' list," says Jean Brownhill, founder and CEO of Sweeten, a platform that matches homeowners with vetted general contractors.
 "One suburban family took down the wall separating the dining room and kitchen, adding a large, curved island," she says.
 "Another couple dreamed about being able to redesign their 1940s kitchen with an island."

-While they’re undeniably aesthetically pleasing (particularly with good kitchen cabinet colors), Brownhill says the kitchen island’s versatility has kept it front and center.
+While kitchen islands are undeniably aesthetically pleasing (particularly with flattering kitchen cabinet colors), Brownhill says the kitchen island's versatility has kept it front and center.
+Here are a few reasons so many homeowners opt for a kitchen island:

 "The kitchen island is a workhorse, providing extra counter space and hidden storage," she says.
 "An island can act as a second self-sufficient mini kitchen."